-His sector experience includes transport (rail, roads, ports and wharves), energy, education (universities and schools), precincts, utilities, hospitals, social, affordable and disability housing, freight and waste.
+Nicholas’ sector experience includes transport (rail, roads, ports and wharves), energy, education (universities and schools), precincts, technology, utilities, hospitals, social, affordable and disability housing, freight and waste.

-He has unrivalled experience in relation to government procurement and unsolicited or market driven proposals, and advises both governments and private sector clients in relation to such matters.
+With unrivalled experience in government procurement and unsolicited or market led proposals, Nicholas advises both governments and private sector clients in such matters.

 Nicholas has been at the forefront of innovative structures to facilitate private capital into social, affordable and disability housing, including advising on the establishment of NSW Government Social and Affordable Housing Fund, as well as investment structures for Lighthouse Infrastructure and QIC.